vpec/helloworld-pipeline/README.md

 $ terraform apply -auto-approve
 ```

-Once `terraform apply` finishes, it will print the URL to access the EC2 instance
+Once `terraform apply` finishes, it will print the URL to access the EC2 instance.

 ![Jenkins EC2 instance URL!](images/ec2_deployed.png)

-To run this commands you have to configure first `the home/user/.aws/credentials` file, as you need some credentials to deploy to AWS.
+To run this commands you have to configure first the `home/user/.aws/credentials` file, as you need some credentials to deploy to AWS.

-The Terraform manifests also include a script (*install_jenkins.sh.tpl*) that is injected into the EC2 instance, which is executed right after being deployed.
+The terraform directory also includes a script (*install_jenkins.sh*) that is injected into the EC2 instance, which is executed right after being deployed.
 This script installs Jenkins and Docker in the virtual machine, and creates a Jenkins service.

-However, some manual steps have to be done once the instance is deployed in order to create the pipeline:
+Some manual steps have to be done once the instance is deployed in order to create the pipeline:

-1. Be patient.
-While you may SSH the virtual machine, depending on the AWS instance configuration some actions can take some time (especially if selected instances are Free Tier as in this example).
+1. If you use a Free Tier instance, be patient.
+While you may SSH the virtual machine, depending on the AWS instance configuration some actions can take some time.
 Getting the Jenkins server up and running could take up to several minutes.
 You can check the Jenkins service status by sshing the machine and executing `sudo systemctl status jenkins`.
 2. Connect to it using ssh and get Jenkins' admin password: `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`.
 3. Access to Jenkins (port 8080 by default) and install these plugins: GitHub, Docker, Docker API, Docker Pipeline, Pipeline: AWS Steps.
 4. Set up your Docker Hub Credentials on Jenkins: Click Credentials -> global -> Add Credentials, choose Username with password as Kind, enter the Docker Hub username and password and use `dockerHubCredentials` for ID.
-5. Set up your AWS Credentials on Jenkins: Click Credentials -> global -> Add Credentials, choose Username with password as Kind, enter the username (aws_access_key_id) and password (aws_secret_access_key) and use `awsCredentials` for ID.
+5. Set up your AWS Credentials on Jenkins: Click Credentials -> global -> Add Credentials, choose Username with password as Kind, enter the username (*aws_access_key_id*) and password (*aws_secret_access_key*) and use `awsCredentials` for ID.
 6. **Create the pipeline**.
 Click New item -> Multibranch pipeline.
 Add GitHub source and specify your repo URL (if your repo is private you will have to provide credentials).
 In this case I used this repo.
 ![Jenkins pipeline git source!](images/jenkins_git_source.png)
 Apply and save your changes.